coder/coder/docs/reference/cli/update.md

 | Type        | <code>bool</code>                               |
 | Environment | <code>$CODER_PROMPT_EPHEMERAL_PARAMETERS</code> |

-Prompt for values of ephemeral parameters described in the template.
+Prompt to set values of ephemeral parameters defined in the template.
+If a value has been set via --ephemeral-parameter, it will not be prompted for.

 ### --parameter